Showing posts with label 1980s. Show all posts

 enjoy dinner at sunset.

 All Night Long was originally meant to be a modest little comedy about George Dupler, a middle-aged exec for a drugstore chain who, after reacting violently to being passed over for a promotion, gets demoted to night manager of one of the company’s 24-hour stores.
-George then begins having an affair with the wife of his fourth cousin, Cheryl, who is also having an affair with George’s son Freddie (got all that?).
+George then begins having an affair with Cheryl, the wife of his fourth cousin, who is also having an affair with George’s son Freddie (Cheryl, not George’s fourth cousin).
 Gene Hackman was cast as George, and Lisa Eichorn as Cheryl.
 It was the American debut of Belgian director Jean-Claude Tramont.

 Gene Hackman in the 1981 film ALL NIGHT LONG.